'I'll have an input into making a difference to our environment...'

 'It's one of the reasons I am studying Natural Resources Engineering,' she says.
 'I think it will make it a realistic goal.
 The opportunities that an Engineering degree opens up are incredible and the range of jobs I could end up doing and places I could work also excites me.
 I don't want a pure office job and engineering will let me have a balance between office work, site work and interacting with people, plus I'll have an input into making a difference to our environment.'

-Maddy's internship at Engineering Design Consultants (EDC) has seen her experience a range of tasks.
+Maddy's internship at Engineering Design Consultants (EDC) saw her experience a range of tasks.